Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

             done
             ```

-    **NOTE**: After 5 minutes, the previous credential should stop working as the existing session timed out.
+    **NOTE**: After five minutes, the previous credential should stop working as the existing session timed out.

 1. Restart the Redfish Translation Service (RTS) to pickup the new PDU credentials: